magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_modelling_magnets.md

----
-orphan: true
----

 (gallery-tutorial-modelling-magnets)=

 # Modelling a real magnet

 Whenever you wish to compare Magpylib simulations with experimental data obtained using a real permanent magnet, you might wonder how to properly set up a Magpylib magnet object to reflect the physical permanent magnet in question.
-The goal of this tutorial is explaining how to extract this information from respective datasheets, to provide better understanding of permanent magnets, and show how to align Magpylib simulations with experimental measurements.
+The goal of this tutorial is to explain how to extract this information from respective datasheets, to provide better understanding of permanent magnets, and show how to align Magpylib simulations with experimental measurements.

 This tutorial was supported by [BOMATEC](https://www.bomatec.com/de) by providing excellent data sheets and by supplying magnets for the experimental demonstration below.

 ## Short summary

-In a magnet data sheet you should find B-H curves and J-H curves.
+In a magnet data sheet, you should find B-H curves and J-H curves.
 These curves coincide at H=0, which gives the intrinsic material remanence $B_r$.
 As a result of material response and self-interaction, the magnet "demagnetizes" itself so that the mean magnetic polarization of a real magnet is always below the remanence.
-How much below depends strongly on the shape of the magnet, and is expressed in the data sheet through the permeance coefficient lines (grey lines).
+How much below depends strongly on the shape of the magnet and is expressed in the data sheet through the permeance coefficient lines (grey lines).
 The numbers at the end indicate the typical magnet length to diameter ratio (L/D).

 To obtain the correct magnetic polarization of a magnet from the data sheet, one must find the crossing between B-H curve and respective permeance coefficient line.
 This gives the "working point" which corresponds to the mean demagnetizing H-field inside the magnet.
 The correct polarization to use in the Magpylib simulation is the J-value at the working point which can be read off from the J-H curve.